Reading

 READ as a Writer, WRITE as a Reader

 At Crick primary School we are keen to share books in every aspect of the curriculum and therefore every class shares a high-quality text every half-term.
-Part of our whole-school approach is to immerse children in a range of class texts, exploring the ways authors use language and to explore this to develop our children as writers.
+Part of our whole-school approach is to immerse pupils in a range of class texts, exploring the ways authors use language and to explore this to develop our pupils as writers.
 There is a wealth of research to show that one of the most effective ways to become a good writer is to be an avid reader; to unpick language from books and use this as a model for quality writing.

 Reading for Pleasure